panglesd/slipshow/docs/manim.rst

    AnimatedSquareToCircle_0002_circle.mp4
    AnimatedSquareToCircle.json

-So, in only remains to add separate files, and make them look like they are a single video.
-We'll simply put them in a carousel.
+All we have to do in Slipshow is add the separate files, and make them look like they are a single video with pauses.
+We'll put them in a carousel to make that work well:

 .. code-block::